nhoening/StoSim/doc/tut/basic.rst

 The Executable
 --------------
 Then, we need an executable.
-All your executable needs to do is read a configuration file Nicessa hands it and write its output into a file which Nicessa names.
-That is **all** there is to know about Nicessa as far as your executable is concerned!
+All your executable needs to do is read a configuration file StoSim hands it and write its output into a file which StoSim names.
+That is **all** there is to know about StoSim as far as your executable is concerned!

 Below is the Python file from the basic example - it uses a lot of comments to explain what it is doing.

 .. note:: Note that the executable doesn't have to be a Python script.
 All you need to provide is any
-          code that is executable (e.g. a Java, C or Perl script) and have it write its logs to the file with the name provided by Nicessa.
+          code that is executable (e.g. a Java, C or Perl script) and have it write its logs to the file with the name provided by StoSim.

 .. literalinclude:: ../../examples/basic/main.py

-.. note:: Note that we use the tab (\\t) here to separate values, just as we told Nicessa above.
+.. note:: Note that we use the tab (\\t) here to separate values, just as we told StoSim above.

 .. note:: Note also that you can write comments in the logs (here: first line).
           Be sure to indicate comments with a starting '#'